Temporal Server

 asyncio.run(main())

-Install the necessary packages and run the script above using:
+- Install the necessary packages and run the script above as fas follows:

 pip install temporal-lib-py